The Triple Bottom Line and Islamic Ethics: A Path Toward Sustainable Developm

 2.1 Profit – Economic Sustainability

 The first dimension of the Triple Bottom Line is Profit, which refers to economic viability and financial success.
 A project or development initiative must be economically productive in order to sustain itself and contribute to economic growth.
+While Zakat is a 2.5% of the wealth, the TBL approach suggests that there is a 'Zakat of Operations.'
+This means that the way a company makes its money must be pure.
+If the Profit comes from destroying a forest or underpaying a worker, that profit lacks Barakah (Divine Blessing).
+A TBL-compliant business ensures that its wealth is 'Tayyib' (Pure and Wholesome) from the moment it is earned.

 Economic sustainability ensures that businesses and development projects: